cnily03-hive/single-cycle-cpu/README.md

 [![Stars](https://img.shields.io/github/stars/Cnily03/single-cycle-cpu)](https://github.com/Cnily03/single-cycle-cpu/stargazers)
 [![License](https://img.shields.io/github/license/Cnily03/single-cycle-cpu)](https://github.com/Cnily03/single-cycle-cpu?tab=MIT-1-ov-file)

-This project is a simple verilog project to implement a single cycle CPU.
-The CPU is based on the MIPS instruction set on 32-bit architecture under Harvard structure.
+This project is a simple verilog project to implement a single-cycle CPU.
+The CPU is based on the 32-bit MIPS instruction set under Harvard architecture.
 The CPU is designed to be able to run on FPGA board.

 ## Instruction Set